MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Ensure the Operating system in App VM is supported in combination with DB type in your SAP workload

 Operating system in the VMs in your SAP workload need to be supported for the DB type selected.
-See SAP note 1928533 for the correct OS-DB combinations for the ASCS, Database and Application VMs to ensure better performance and support for your SAP systems.
+See SAP note 1928533 for the correct OS-DB combinations for the ASCS, Database, and Application VMs to ensure better performance and support for your SAP systems.

 Learn more about [App Server Instance - AppOSDBSupport (Ensure the Operating system in App VM is supported in combination with DB type in your SAP workload)](https://launchpad.support.sap.com/#/notes/1928533).